 HAPPY BIRTHDAY: Want to wish someone a happy birthday in our newsletter?
 Email us their name, job title and upcoming birthday at firstname.lastname@example.org

-9:30 a.m. - the PA House Education and Veterans Affairs & Emergency Preparedness Committee will meet.
-Room G50, Irvis Office, Harrisburg.
+9 a.m. - the PA House Veterans Affairs & Emergency Preparedness Committee will meet.
+Room 60, East Wing, Harrisburg.

-10:30 a.m. - the PA Senate State Government Committee will meet.
+10 a.m. - the PA Senate Appropriations Committee will meet.
 Hearing Room 1, North Office Building, Harrisburg.

-11 a.m. - the PA House Insurance Committee will meet.
-Room 60, East Wing, Harrisburg.
+10 a.m. - the PA House Appropriations Committee will meet.
+Room 140, Main Capitol, Harrisburg.

-1 p.m. - Pittsburgh City Council Pst Agenda will meet.
+10 a.m. - Pittsburgh City Council will meet.
 Council Chambers, City-County Building, Pittsburgh.